ultrasaurus/irc-tokio/README.md

   4. Bot responds to a question
   5. no channel activity for certain amount of time, say "is anyone here?"

-Open questions
-- [ ] what is the simplest way to read from the socket (that we can refactor/modify later)?  (e.g. write_all works in example 1a, what about read?)

 Thinking about best timing to fold into the tutorial
 - [ ] error handling
 - [ ] testing

 ## 1a: Connect to gitter via IRC